A Brief History of Music – From Origins to the Present Day

 Conclusion

-This short summary of the history of music leaves many questions still unanswered.
+This short summary of the history and evolution of music leaves many questions still unanswered.
 After all, we would need to write a series of books on the topics to be as complete as possible!
 What we can underline, however, is how music is a recurrent aspect of our lives and societies.

 It keeps changing, but it evolves always maintaining points of contact with its past.
 Just like a city first built in ancient times and then constantly developed throughout the years, music is never the same as it was when it began, but it still shows its solid foundations.